Power the Pivot: Creating a Strategic Roadmap

 It’s important to remember that roadmaps should be treated as living, breathing plans that should be continuously reviewed and re-prioritized.
 As consumers’ expectations, business environments and technology change constantly, a regular review cadence of your roadmap will allow you to ensure you are implementing the right solutions at the right time.

 That there may also be Always-On workstreams as well - things like analytics review, voice of customer program reporting and on-site optimization, and managed services may sit in this workstream.
 These are workstreams that will continue no matter what part of the roadmap execution is the current focus.
-This can be seen in the yellow workstream in the below example.

 If you recall from part one, we shared a story where we partnered with a specialty retailer who was looking to improve their customer experience across brands and devices.
 In the changing retail and digital environment, they were looking for a way to meet customers’ rising expectations and differentiate themselves.